AlgoMaster Logo

 Intuition

-This approach takes the two-pointer idea from Approach 2 and applies it directly on the BST, without first collecting all values into a list.
-The trick is to use two iterators: one that produces values in ascending order (normal inorder: left, root, right) and another that produces values in descending order (reverse inorder: right, root, left).
+This approach runs the two-pointer idea from Approach 2 directly on the BST, without collecting values into a list.
+It uses two iterators: one that yields values in ascending order (inorder: left, root, right) and one that yields them in descending order (reverse inorder: right, root, left).

 Algorithm